- Additional Positions at AU

 Comedy and Social Change: Why We Invested in the Center for Media & Social Impact (CMSI).
 Luminate.
 January 16, 2020.

 This Time It’s Serious: Why Comedy For Social Change Needs Investment.
 Pioneers Post.
 April 12, 2019.

 Comedy Central Partners With Define American For ‘Yes, And…Laughter Lab’ Social Change Initiative.
 Deadline Hollywood.
 March 14, 2019.

 “Yes, And… Laughter Lab” to Spark More Comedy That Drives Change.
 Define American blog.
 March 14, 2019.

 Taking Risks: Comedy as Tool for Social Justice.
 How Do You Like It So Far?
 Podcast Hosted by Henry Jenkins.
 February 6, 2019.

 Getting Real '18: Energizing Advocacy and Mobilizing the Public Sphere in Fraught Times.
 Documentary magazine (International Documentary Association.
 October 17, 2018.

 Professor Studies How Comedy Affects Serious Topics.
 WUSA9 (CBS News).
 February 9, 2018.

 Area of Expertise

-Social change communication, integrated media campaigns, and documentary film and television production, strategic communication, entertainment communication
+comedy and social change, media and social justice, social change communication, integrated media campaigns, documentary film and television production, strategic communication, entertainment communication